 The DSL is a member of the senior leadership team.
-Our DSL is Helen Bradley the Deputy Head the DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Our DSL is Lee Wilkins, Assistant Headteacher.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.